wp-plugins/13-moon-synchronometer/readme.txt

 Tags: 13-moon, natural-time, dreamspell, tzolkin, galactic, law-of-time, planet-art-network, space-station-plaza, jose-arguellas, Cosmic-History, sychronometer, calendar, natural-time, valum-votan, telektonon, turtle, native, maya, noosphere, psi-bank, kin, in-lakech
 Requires at least: WP 3.2
 Tested up to: WP 3.7.1, BuddyPress 1.8.1
-Stable tag: 1.3.9
+Stable tag: 1.4.0
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-The 13-Moon Synchronometer is a calendar of Natural Time.
-A harmonic measurement tool synchronized with the cycles of synchronic order.
-Your WordPress website can now easily display the 13-Moon Calendar.
-It makes a widget you can drop in your sidebar or use shortcode [thirteen-moon-calendar] in a post or page.
+The 13-Moon Synchronometer is a calendar of Natural Time and harmonic measurement tool synchronized with the synchronic order.
+Your site can easily display a harmonic Calendar.
+The plugin makes a widget you can drop in your sidebar or use shortcode [thirteen-moon-calendar] in a post or page.

 = Contributors include =